Hello, everyone!! FlixChatter is going on holiday!! 🇯🇵🍜🍱⛩️ 🎏🎎🏯😎

 If you’re wondering why Shōgun is not on this list, it’s because the series was filmed primarily in British Columbia, Canada, rather than Japan, due to pandemic-related restrictions.

 Tokyo Vice, on the other hand, was filmed on location in and around Tokyo.
-The series, executive-produced by Michael Mann, aired for two seasons from 2020 to 2023, showcasing genuine, immersive urban environments to depict the late 1990s.
+The series, executive-produced by Michael Mann, aired for two seasons from 2020 to 2023, showcasing authentic, immersive urban environments to depict the late 1990s.
 Showrunner J.T.
 Rogers drew inspiration from his lifelong buddy Jake Adelstein, who made history in the early 90s as the first Westerner to write for a Japanese newspaper, doing so in Japanese.

-What makes this series stand out is its genuine authenticity and amazing world-building that really pulls viewers into the story—the set designs, the outfits, the cars, the 90s phones, and even the cigarette packs all accurately capture that era.
+What makes this series stand out is its spot-on authenticity and amazing world-building that really pulls viewers into the story—the set designs, the outfits, the cars, the 90s phones, and even the cigarette packs all accurately capture that era.
 Plus, the lead actor, Ansel Elgort, actually learned to speak Japanese for real instead of just memorizing his lines.
 I love watching the tentative friendship that grows between him and Ken Watanabe as Detective Katagiri.

 Some of the key locations include the Akasaka Esplanade, a lively nightlife hub, and the Dogenzaka (Shibuya) area, famous for its clubs and hostess bars.
 The Ryūkō-ji Temple in Fujisawa is featured in the intricate funeral scene in season 2.
 According to this THR article, 70 percent of season two of Tokyo Vice was filmed on location in Japan, compared to 50 percent for the first season.